valntn/nanopore_genomic_tutorial/README.md

     kraken2 --use-names --threads 50 --db ~/valentin/kraken2_gtdb/ --report kraken2_gtdb.report knoellia_reads.fastq

-Let's check the resulting report in pavian.
+I added the resulting report in the repository.
+Let's check it in pavian.

 In RStudio type in

     pavian::runApp(port=5000)
+Then load the report file and visualise the plot in "Samples".

 Use seqkit stats to check stats on N50, number of reads, max length, quality scores, etc